Machinist X99-PR9 Review

 Machinist X99-PR9 — BIOS interface (AMIBIOS)

 The stock firmware is this model’s strong point.
 The BIOS is based on American Megatrends code and looks similar to other Chinese boards, but it includes almost everything you need: from DRAM timing controls to Resizable BAR (ReBAR) support.
 There’s even separate control for the second 4‑pin fan header.
-About the only feature you might add is Turbo Boost Unlock (TBU) for V3 Xeons; if you’re using V4 CPUs, there’s little reason to change the firmware at all.
+The only real upgrade worth considering is the Turbo Boost Unlock (TBU) mod for Haswell-E (V3) Xeons.
+If you are running a Broadwell-E (V4) CPU, there is little reason to touch the stock firmware at all.

 ChipsetBIOS version & dateRam TimingsReBARUnlocked CPU OCTurbo Boost unlockUndervoltNotes & Link